A B O U T US

 Post kala azar dermal leishmaniasis (PKDL) is a skin disease which usually develops after treatment for visceral leishmaniasis.
 PKDL significantly affects quality of life, is often mistaken for leprosy, and can result in stigmatisation that has lifetime impact.
 In addition to its impact on patients, PKDL patients are also believed to be source of Leishmania infections that lead to outbreaks and epidemics of VL.

 PKDL is an immunological disease involving a dysregulation of innate and /or acquired immunity that allows parasite persistence in the skin and sustained inflammation (3,4).
 PKDL is a disease of humans and no pre-clinical animal models are available for either detailed mechanistic studies of pathogenesis or for pre-clinical validation of vaccine candidates.
 Current treatments may cause serious side effects and/or only work well in some settings.
 Thus, prevention of PKDL represents the most clinically beneficial solution.
 A novel adenoviral-based vaccine (ChAd63-KH) that can stimulate immune responses that are known to be defective in PKDL patients has been developed and evaluated in a first in human trial (5).
-During the course of this project, the ChAd63-KH vaccine will further be evaluated in a phase IIb clinical trial in Sudan.
+During the course of this project, the ChAd63-KH vaccine will further be evaluated in healthy Sudanese volunteers aged 12-17 years in a safety, immunogenicity and efficacy phase Ib/II clinical trial.

 (3) Mukhopadhyay D. et al. Trends in parasitology 2014.
 30(2):65-74.